hyoyou/nytimes-bestseller-cli-app/NOTES.md

 Please choose the format/genre you would like to see:

-1. Combined Print & E-Book Fiction
-2. Hardcover Fiction
+1. Hardcover Fiction
-3. Combined Print & E-Book Nonfiction
-4. Hardcover Nonfiction
+2. Hardcover Nonfiction
+3. Paperback Fiction
-5. Paperback Nonfiction
+4. Paperback Nonfiction

 => 1
 Top 15 Best Sellers